akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The oven breathed heat into the room.
 Beatrice’s cheeks prickled.
 The smell came first—the warm, yeasty smell of baking bread, and then the darker smell of the crust beginning to brown.

-When the loaves came out, her mother lifted Beatrice’s and knocked on its underside with a knuckle.
-The sound was hollow.
-A small warm *thock*.
+When the loaves came out, her mother lifted Beatrice’s and knocked on its underside gently with a knuckle, giving a hollow *thock* sound.

 ‘It sounds like a door,’ Beatrice said.

 Her mother blinked.
 ‘A door?’

-‘A tiny door.
-Inside the bread.’
+‘A tiny door, inside the bread.’

 Her mother laughed, a real laugh, and Beatrice felt it open something warm in her chest.
 ‘You certainly listen with different ears than I do.’
 She set the loaf on the bench.
-‘Now.
-Let us see how it tastes.’
+‘Now, let us see how it tastes.’

-And when the loaf had cooled enough to tear open, the crust crackling under her fingers, Beatrice felt a pride so fierce and private that she carried it with her all day, a warm knot beneath her ribs.
-She had made something.
-She had made something, and it was good.
+And when the loaf had cooled enough to tear open, Aldwina watched her daughter take the first bite.

+‘Well?’
+Beatrice looked up at her, the crust still in her fingers, eager uncertainty lifting her brow.
+‘Is it good?’

+Aldwina did not answer directly, but brushed flour from one cheek and ran a hand over Beatrice’s hair.

+‘Take some to your father.
+He will want to know what his daughter has made.’

+Beatrice tore off a piece of the loaf—the best piece, the end with the most crust—and carried it across the yard to find him.

 ---
-
-### To send for the priest

-Beatrice learnt, in the years that followed, which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, comfrey to bind a farmer’s broken limb, and lemon balm to lift a heavy heart.
+### Little Bee

+The bucket struck the ice and went through.

+‘How is it, little Bee?’

+‘Manageable, Father.’

+He nodded.
+'Not so bad as last winter, then.
+Or maybe my Bee grows stronger.'

+‘Definitely stronger, Father dear.’

+Beatrice hauled the rope hand over hand, trying not to hit the rising bucket against the stone coping.
+She set it on the rim of the well without spilling a drop, but the water was so cold it burnt.
+She blew on her painful fingers before lifting the bucket down to the ground.

+Her father was right, last winter he had had to swing his axe against the ice to break it, spinning chunks away across the frozen yard, Beatrice shivering by his side.
+This winter the ice was no thicker than a dried leaf and even that was unusual.

+Of course, she needed her father for other things.

+‘Father, what is that strange light in the sky?’

+He followed her gaze up into the last pale light of dawn, to a long cloudy tail trailing a new star, like a scratch across the heavens, that had been growing brighter each night.

+'A comet,' he said at last.
+'Some say it means war.
+Some say it marks a new king.
+We named you after the wending star that came when you were conceived, for your name means “Bringer of Joy.”'
+He put a hand on her shoulder.
+'Your mother would say it means that we should come in and eat before it gets cold.'

+Beatrice laughed, and the comet hung brightly above them, as she carried the heavy bucket inside.

+---

+### She learnt to soothe a crying child

+Training with herbs came with the summer of her ninth year.
+The riverbank was thick with comfrey, the air sweet with lemon balm, and Beatrice knelt in the wet grass and gathered the stalks her mother had named, laying them in her basket in neat, separate bundles.
+She could tell willow bark from comfrey by the feel of the leaf alone.

+When a villein's child came to the door with a swollen ankle, Beatrice wrapped it herself, her fingers trembling but her voice steady.
+The child walked out without limping.
+Beatrice’s mother said nothing, which was her way when she was pleased enough.

+In Autumn, the brewing-house smelt of malt and yeast and the sharp tang of bog myrtle, and Beatrice stood beside her mother at the great copper pot.
+She learnt to skim the foam from the surface, to measure the barley by weight, to know when the ale brew was ready by the smell alone.
+She was ten, and her mother no longer watched her hands.
+She trusted them.

+Winter returned, grey and still.
+The Reeve spread the harvest tallies across the table, and her father sat beside her and pointed to each line in their records: the wheat, the barley, the oats, the hay.
+She read the numbers back to him, and he nodded.
+She was eleven, and the accounts were as familiar to her now as the feel of dough under her palms.

-She learned how to soothe a crying child with a cool hand and a soft word.
-She learned how much barley went into the ale, and when to add the bog myrtle or yarrow to make it keep through winter.
-And most importantly, she learned how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.
+She learnt to soothe a crying child with a cool hand and a soft word.
+She learnt that a fever that broke with a compress of mugwort was different from a fever that did not, and that the second kind meant sending for the priest.
+She learnt to look at the skin colour and breath sound of a sick person, to tell whether they would live or die.

+However, not all lessons were simple ones, as she would soon learn.

 ---